MU-Data-Science/GAF/FABRIC/Readme.md

   - Running this script will ask to input the auth token.
 Paste the token copied in previous step and hit enter
   - Script should start downloading fastqFiles on 8 nodes in screen sessions.
 Downloaded fastq files will be placed under `/mydata/fastqFiles` on vm0 till vm7.
   - Once all downloads are complete, on each node run `hdfs dfs -put /mydata/fastqFiles/*fastq.gz /`
+  - Or if you want to move downloaded fastq files from all the VMs to VM0, in a screen run this command `for i in {0..7}; do scp vm$i:/mydata/fastqFiles/* /mydata/genomes ;done`.
+It will copy the downladed fastq files from all the vms to vm0:/mydata/genomes/

  :exclamation: copying might throw following error `Name node is in safe mode` :exclamation: <br> <br>